Despite the inherently adversarial nature of divorce

 marriage.
 Those divorces in which children end up becoming rather like pawns

-are precisely the cases that end up dragging on and do not readily settled.
+are precisely the cases that end up dragging on and are not readily settled.

 With this in mind, both spouses in a divorce need to recognize the importance